Bumblebee-Project/Bumblebee/README.markdown

 - glib-2.0 and development headers
 - libx11 and development headers
 - libbsd and development headers (if pidfile support is enabled, default yes)
+- help2man (optional, it is needed for building manual pages)

 Runtime dependencies
 --------------------